JivanAcharya/Emergency-Response/README.md

 ## Introduction
 This project focuses on detecting and classifying violent activities in real-time video frames.
 It leverages deep learning models, including ResNet18 combined with LSTM for classification and YOLOv8 for object detection, to analyze and identify potential violent events in video streams.
 ## Goals
--Accurately classify frames from real-time video streams into violent or non-violent categories.
+- Accurately classify frames from real-time video streams into violent or non-violent categories.
--Detect specific violent actions and objects in the scene using YOLOv8.
+- Detect specific violent actions and objects in the scene using YOLOv8.
--Optimize system performance to achieve real-time processing speeds.
+- Optimize system performance to achieve real-time processing speeds.
 ## Contributors
--Aarogya Bhandari
+- Aarogya Bhandari
--Girban Adhikari
+- Girban Adhikari
--Jivan Acharya
+- Jivan Acharya
--Yugratna Humagain
+- Yugratna Humagain
 ## Project Architecture
 ![Project Architecture](img/architecture.png)